ZaidQureshi/bam/README.md

 These headers can be used in Cuda C/C++ application code.

-We give an example of such an application in the [`benchmarks/cuda`](./benchmarks/cuda) directory which implements a sequential and random access benchmark that incorporates all the functionality mentioned aboved.
+We give an example of such an application in the [`benchmarks/cuda`](./benchmarks/cuda) directory which implements a random access benchmark that incorporates all the functionality mentioned aboved.